maubanel/UE5-Static-Meshes/case-study/README.md

 Download the [UE4 Mannequin](../Assets/SM_UE4Mannequin.fbx) for scale reference into the **Static Mesh** folder.

 We deselect **Skeletal Mesh**, deselect **Generate Missing Collisions** as this is not going to be actually used it is just a scale reference.
-We don't need a material or textures, and will accept generated lightmap UVs and make sure our **Transform Vertext to Absolute** is `true`.
+We don't need a material or textures, and will accept generated lightmap UVs and make sure our **Transform Vertex to Absolute** is `true`.

 ![import SM_UE4Mannequin.fbx model into the StaticMeshes folders](images/image_84.jpg)
 ![import settings for SM_UE4Mannequin.fbx model](images/MannequinImportSettings.jpg)